defano/wyldcard/README.md

 In HyperCard, stacks, backgrounds, cards, buttons and fields can be scripted in the HyperTalk language.
 A script is a set of _handlers_ and _functions_ that describe how the part reacts when HyperCard (or another script) sends a message to it.

-A handler is a list of statements that execute when the handler's name is passed as a message to the part containing it.
-A function, like its counterpart in other imperative languages, accepts zero or more arguments, executes zero or more statements, and optionally returns a single value.

 For example, a button might contain the script:

 ```